ictvoip/ictvoip-docs/docs/source/cdr_main/cdr_maint.rst

 Exporting
 *********

-Select the tenant of CDRs you wish to export and choose Apps / Call Detail records and click Export / CSV
+Select the tenant of CDRs you wish to export and choose Apps / Call Detail records and click Export / Format / CSV

 |